The objective of fencing is to strike your opponent while avoiding being hit yourself. The fastest sword strikes in a flash of a blade.

 We will show you the rules and highlights of fencing in one minute.
 Whether you are familiar with fencing or want to know more about it, "One Minute, One Sport" explains the sport and how it works.
 Watch the video below.

 Two competitors, each holding a weapon in one hand, face each other to strike their opponent on a valid target area of the body.
 There are three different events: foil, épée, and sabre.
-Weapons, target area, and priority rules differ among those events.
+Weapons, target area and priority rules differ among those events.
 A conductive floor panel known as a ‘piste’ constitutes the fencing competition surface.

 Fencing has been featured in every modern Olympic Games since 1896, known as the Games of the I Olympiad, starting with the individual men's foil and sabre.
-Women's individual foil was added at the Paris 1924 Games, women's individual épée was added at the Atlanta 1996 Games, and women's individual sabre was added at the Athens 2004 Games.
-In the Tokyo 2020 Games, all 12 events (foil/épée/sabre, women/men, individual/team) will held officially.
+Women's individual foil was added at the Paris 1924 Games, women's individual épée was added at the Atlanta 1996 Games and women's individual sabre was added at the Athens 2004 Games.
+In the Tokyo 2020 Games, all 12 events (foil/épée/sabre, women/men, individual/team) will be held officially.